yegor256/iccq.github.io/pages/partnership.md

 This is what we expect from our partners (pick a few):

-  * Cover our expenses for promotion, accomodation, print, design, and video editing;
+  * Cover our expenses for promotion, accommodation, print, design, and video editing;

   * Distribute information about ICCQ among those who